"IN N OUT BURGER" charge on your bank statement: what it means and what to do

 Quick Answer

-Likely LegitimateIN N OUT BURGER is a one-time purchase charge from In-N-Out Burger.
+Likely LegitimateIN N OUT BURGER is a charge from In-N-Out Burgers.
 This is a well-known merchant.
 If you don't recognize the charge, check your recent orders or ask household members before disputing.

 Fast Food Restaurant